vegetable garden

 Here are some of my favorite plants that thrive in cool autumn temps:

-Note: If you happen to be entering your cold season already, you can grow plants like garlic, carrots, spinach, and kale under frost cloth and cold frames.
+Note: If you happen to be entering your cold season already, you can grow plants like garlic, carrots, spinach, cabbage, and kale under frost cloth and cold frames.

-swiss chard is a great plant for fall gardens
+carrots are a great plant for fall gardens

-Warm Season Plants for Fall
+Warm Season Plants for Fall Garden

 Here are my favorite warm season plants to grow in fall:

-bush beans are a great plant to grow in fall in warmer climates
+plant to grow in fall in warmer climates

 No matter how late you leave your fall garden planting, there are still plants you can grow in your space, especially for those of you in warmer spots on the planet.
 I usually plant until frost makes my soil unworkable and extend my growing season for plants already established using frost cloth and cold frames.